Group Practice Trends with Joe Sanok and LaToya Smith | POP 854

 An image of the podcast sponsor, Level Up Week is captured.
 Level Up Week sponsors the Practice of the Practice, a therapist podcast.

-March 20th – 23rd is Level Up Week, and we are offering over 20 webinars focused on helping you Level Up totally for FREE.
+During Level Up Week, we are offering over 20 webinars focused on helping you Level Up totally for FREE.

 We have guests like Valerie Harris, talking about how to grow your practice with insurance.
 We have speakers from the Speaker Lab.
 We’re going to talk with you about the new public speaking gigs, as well as Experts on how to get a TEDx talk as well as every single phase of practice.